Valentine's Day gift ideas that show your love

 In Bloom by Jonquil Chemise ($48; nordstrom.com)

-If you're trying to spark some romance vibes this Valentine's Day, look no further than this classic satin chemise.
-Available in black and off-white, it's flattering and incredibly sexy.
+If you're trying to make things extra romantic this Valentine's Day, look no further than this classic satin chemise, which is available in black and off-white.

 _______________________________________________________________________________